Well-managed cash flow is when your business has enough money on hand to pay its bills and expenses.

 6. Separate accounts

 Separating your personal and business finances can make it easier to keep track of your business cash flow.
 It will also keep your expenses separate, saving you time and money when it comes to doing or asking your accountant to do your tax reconciliation or business activity statement.

 Opening a separate business savings account may allow you to earn interest on your cash while still leaving funds accessible when you need them.

 Do regular inventory reviews to hold only as much stock required to run your business efficiently.
 Excess stock can tie up cash and increase storage and insurance costs.

 8. Cash crunch management

 Cash shortfalls can happen to any business, and a credit facility such as an overdraft can help cover operating expenses temporarily.
-This can be effective way to meet short-term working capital requirements when cash flow is low.
+This can be an effective way to meet short-term working capital requirements when cash flow is low.
 If used wisely, the interest should be relatively low because the business only pays interest on what it borrows for a short period.

-Cash flow warning signs
+Cash flow warning signals